How to Organise a Conference

 Regular communications with both delegates and speakers is key.
 The most important email is the one you send a week before the conference, which includes all of the important information.
 This should include the addresses and websites of the venue, nearby hotels, parking details as well as dates, times and any other vital information.

 As well as sending out regular emails you should also have a website that contains up to date information.
+For more information on event websites and listings, read our guide to getting your event online.

 Social media is an important part of conferencing today and needs to be utilised.
 Start by creating a hashtag for your conference – keep it short and sweet and include it in emails and any promotional material.
 Then actively encourage attendees to use Twitter at the conference and take the time to interact with them online.
 With a little bit of effort you can get the hashtag trending and increase awareness and engagement.